Support CETA |

-Funding for our professional leadership, volunteers, and affiliated faculty and graduate students comes from a range of sources including individual and corporate gifts, competitive grants, and Cornell Tech.
+Funding for our volunteers, affiliated faculty, and graduate students comes from a range of sources including individual and corporate gifts, competitive grants, and Cornell Tech.
 We review all corporate and large individual donations ($10,000 USD or more) to ensure consistency with CETA’s values, and we only accept unrestricted funding from corporations.

-If you, your company, or your organization are interested in supporting CETA, please visit our donation page or reach out to our Director via the contact form.
+If you, your company, or your organization are interested in supporting CETA, please visit our donation page or reach out to CETA co-founders Nicola Dell and Thomas Ristenpart.
 Your support is what enables CETA’s groundbreaking work.

 Industry sponsorships |

 In addition to providing direct support to survivors, CETA serves as a bridge between tech companies, civil society organizations, and others sharing our mission.
 Together, we can ensure that technology empowers those working to end tech abuse.